-"The Sidney E. Frank Foundation believes in the power of Shakespeare to inspire a love of literature and theater in students, and we are delighted to support the Royal Shakespeare Company's excellent educational programs in the United States."
+"The Sidney E. Frank Foundation believes in the power of Shakespeare to inspire a love of literature and theater in students, and we are delighted to support the Royal Shakespeare Company's excellent educational programs."

 Amy Holmes, Sidney E. Frank Foundation